 For interference to occur, it has been assumed that the minimum carrier-to-interference ratio, C/I, is not satisfied at the receiver input.
 In order to calculate the C/I experienced by the receiver, it is necessary to establish statistics of both the wanted signal and unwanted signal levels.
 Unwanted emissions considered in this simulation are assumed to result from active transmitters.
 Moreover, only spurii falling into the receiving bandwidth have been considered to contribute towards interference.
 For the mobile to fixed interference scenario, an example is shown in Fig. 1.

 Many potential mobile transmitters are illustrated.
-Only some of the transmitters are actively transmitting and still fewer emit unwanted energy in the victim receiver bandwidth.
+Only some of the transmitters are actively transmitting simultaneously and still fewer emit unwanted energy in the victim link receiver bandwidth.
 It is assumed that interference occurs as a result of unwanted emissions from the most influent transmitter with the lowest path loss (median propagation loss + additional attenuation variation + variation in transmit power) to the receiver.

-An example of Monte Carlo simulation process as applied to calculating the probability of interference due to unwanted emission is given in Fig. 2.
+An example of Monte Carlo simulation process as applied to calculating the probability of interference due to unwanted emissions is given in Fig. 2.
 For each trial, a random draw of the wanted signal level is made from an appropriate distribution.
 For a given wanted signal level, the maximum tolerable unwanted level at the receiver input is derived from the receiver’s C/I figure.

 For the many interferers surrounding the victim, the isolation due to position, propagation loss (including any variations and additional losses) and antenna discrimination is computed.
 The lowest isolation determines the maximum unwanted level which may be radiated by any of the transmitters during this trial.